alexdiliberto/ember-transformicons/tests/dummy/app/templates/docs/transformicons/remove.md

 # Remove Transformicon
 ---
 ## API
-  * `is-removed` boolean - Set initial open removed state.
+  * `isRemoved` boolean - Set initial open removed state.
-  * `onclick` closure action - The name of your consuming application's component/controller/route action to handle the transformicon click.
+  * `onClick` closure action - The name of your consuming application's component/controller/route action to handle the transformicon click.
 Returned with 1 parameter `isRemoved`, which is a boolean type indicating if the current state is pending remove.

 ### animation
 {{#docs-snippet name='t-remove-animation-snippet.hbs'}}